tmo1/sms-ie/README.md

 ## Usage

- - Export messages: Click the `Export Messages` button, then select an export destination.
- - Import messages: Click the `Import Messages` button, then select an import source.
- - Export call log: Click the `Export Call Log` button, then select an export destination.
- - Import call log: Click the `Import Call Log` button, then select an import source.
+ - Import or export messages, call log, or contacts: Click the respective button, then select an import or export source or destination.
+(Contacts import is not yet implemented.)
  - Wipe messages: Click the `Wipe Messages` button, then confirm by pressing the `Wipe` button in the pop-up dialog box.

-These operations may take some time for large numbers of messages or calls.
-The app will report the total number of SMS and MMS messages or calls exported or imported, and the elapsed time, upon successful conclusion.
+These operations may take some time for large numbers of messages, calls or contacts.
+The app will report the total number of SMS and MMS messages, calls, or contacts imported or exported, and the elapsed time, upon successful conclusion.

 By default, binary MMS data (such as images and videos) are exported.
 The user can choose to exclude them, which will often result in a file that is much smaller and more easily browsable by humans.
 (The setting is currently ignored on import.)

 ### Scheduled Export

-To enable the scheduled export of messages and / or call logs, enable the feature in the app's Settings, and select a time to export at and a directory to export to.
-(Optionally, select whether to export messages and / or call logs.)
-The app will then attempt to export messages and / or call logs to a new, datestamped file or files in the selected directory every day at the selected time.
+To enable the scheduled export of messages, call logs and / or contacts, enable the feature in the app's Settings, and select a time to export at and a directory to export to.
+(Optionally, select which of the various data types to export.)
+The app will then attempt to export the selected data to a new, datestamped file or files in the selected directory every day at the selected time.
 (See [the TODO section](#todo) below.)

 ### Permissions